New Mexico Museum of Space History

-The New Mexico Museum of Space History is a museum and planetarium complex in Alamogordo, New Mexico dedicated to artifacts and displays related to space flight and the Space Age.
+The New Mexico Museum of Space History is a museum and planetarium complex in Alamogordo, New Mexico, United States, dedicated to artifacts and displays related to space flight and the Space Age.
 It includes the International Space Hall of Fame.
 The Museum of Space History highlights the role that New Mexico has had in the U. S. space program, and is one of eight museums administered by the New Mexico Department of Cultural Affairs.
 The museum has been accredited by American Alliance of Museums since 1993.
 The museum is also a Smithsonian Affiliate.

 The museum is the resting place of Ham, the chimpanzee who, in 1961, became the first great ape to fly into space.

 Exhibits

 Main building

 The museum includes exhibits about the planets of the Solar System, space flight and the primates that were used in early space flight experiments conducted by the United States.
 The museum holds mock-ups and training units of many important space artifacts such as satellites, the Space Shuttle, and the Apollo Lunar Module (the originals are still in space or on the Moon).